sp1r1tt/sp1r1tt/README.md

 # 👋 **Hello, I'm Vladyslav!**

-- 💻 I'm a Front-End Developer and Security Researcher with a deep interest in web application development and information security..
+- 💻 I'm a Front-End Developer and Security Researcher with a deep interest in web application development and information security.

 ## 🔧 **My Skills**